 What types of sexual issues can I deal with in Sex Therapy?

 It is vital to understand that by not addressing these issues, the effects can escalate exponentially.
-Seeking help from a qualified sex therapist can be extremely beneficial in understanding sexual trauma and all that accompanies it.
+Seeking help from a qualified sex therapist can be highly beneficial in understanding sexual trauma and all that accompanies it.
 Even if there are little or no evident symptoms, it’s vital to seek therapeutic help immediately.
 Information is essential in dealing with sexual trauma.

 Sex addiction can be a severe issue.
 Although it is not formally recognized as a disorder by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, “sex addiction” refers to any sexual behaviors that seem obsessive or compulsive.
 These actions can include repetitive masturbation, internet porn, phone sex, and so on.
-These addictive behaviors can negatively impact your self-esteem, your job, your social circles, and your relationships.
+These addictive behaviors can negatively impact your self-esteem, job, social circles, and relationships.
 Here is a sexual addiction assessment.

 Sex addiction can impact you and your family members in the same way as any other addiction.
 Typically, as the sexual issue progresses, the adverse effects increase.
-These behaviors may not progress beyond compulsive masturbation or extensive use of pornography, phone, or computer sex services.
-Alternatively, they may develop into much more severe and even illegal activities, such as exhibitionism, voyeurism, obscene phone calls, child molestation, and rape.
+These behaviors may not move beyond compulsive masturbation or extensive use of pornography, phone, or computer sex services.
+Alternatively, they may develop into more severe and even illegal activities, such as exhibitionism, voyeurism, obscene phone calls, child molestation, and rape.

-Any sexual behaviors that seem addictive or that appear to cause significant distress in your daily functioning should be taken seriously.
-If you suspect that you or a family member may suffer from this type of condition, you should seek help with a qualified sex therapist, primary care physician, or any other appropriate professional.
+Any sexual behaviors that seem addictive or appear to cause significant distress in your daily functioning should be taken seriously.
+If you suspect that you or a family member may suffer from this type of condition, you should seek help from a qualified sex therapist, primary care physician, or any other appropriate professional.
 The problem may not seem that serious right now, but it could get much worse.
 A qualified professional can help you to get to the root of the issue.